BlueBrain/connectome-manipulator/README.rst

 Connectome-Manipulator
 ======================

-A tool to perform structural manipulations on a SONATA circuit connectome
+A connectome manipulation framework for SONATA circuits

 Installation